Icenium/icenium-cli/README.md

 To list the available sample apps, run `appbuilder sample`.

-The Telerik AppBuilder CLI creates a new subdirectory in the current directory and clones the sample inside it.
+The Telerik AppBuilder CLI creates a new subdirectory in the current directory, clones the sample inside it and preserves the existing project configuration of the sample app.

+If you want to develop for {{site.wp8}}, make sure to manually update the `WP8PublisherID` and `WP8ProductID` properties to avoid issues when running your app on device.
+For more information about how to configure your project properties, run `appbuilder prop --help`.

 <a name="simulator"><b>3.
 Run in simulator</b></a>